Naville/BCY/README.md

 ```

 ## 2.4.0
-  Use INTEGER as the data type of WorkInfo's related columns.Below is a python3 mitigation script
+  Use INTEGER as the data type of WorkInfo's related columns.Below is a python3 migration script

 ```python
 import sqlite3